hagenzhang/intro-to-languages/README.md

 This repo currently contains projects in the following languages:
  - ARM Assembly
  - C
+ - Python

+Every single language will be divided into their own independent branch.

-Each project will contain a readme detailing why I did it, and what I learned from it.
+Each project will contain a mini readme detailing why I did it, as well as what I learned from it.